 Flywheel will be the anchor tenant in Phase I

 Flywheel will be operating a 23,000 square foot coworking innovation center with forty private office suites, several coworking areas, a large event space and seminar rooms, and a social commons with a fully stocked beverage bar.
 Workspaces are fully furnished with high bandwidth internet.
 Amenities include a fitness center operated by Fitness with a View and an outdoor gathering space and covered entertainment venue.

 Revitalizing the Poinsett Corridor

-Located 1.4 miles from the center of downtown, Crescent Startup Community will sit on 7 acres of land ideally located off a new future spur of the Swamp Rabbit Trail and in proximity to many Upstate destinations, including Downtown Greenville, Furman University, and Travelers Rest.
+Located 1.4 miles from the center of downtown, Crescent Startup Community will sit on 7 acres of land located off a new future spur of the Swamp Rabbit Trail and in proximity to many Upstate destinations, including Downtown Greenville, Furman University, and Travelers Rest.
 Its location on Poinsett Highway is a site rich with innovation history as the former home of the Pepsi-Cola Bottling Company.
-The site was also home to The Piedmont Shirt Factory, which was a hub of the textile industry when Greenville was known as the textile capital of the world.
+The site was also home to The Piedmont Shirt Factory, a hub of the textile industry when Greenville was known as the textile capital of the world.
 The location of the factory was within the city’s “Textile Crescent,” an area known for its innovation.
-The Piedmont Shirt Factory is also where Max Heller, an entrepreneur who would later be the mayor of Greenville, first worked as an immigrant from war-torn Austria during the Second World War.
+The Piedmont Shirt Factory is where Max Heller, an entrepreneur who would later be the mayor of Greenville, first worked as an immigrant from war-torn Austria during the Second World War.

 In the News